MarolaSA/data-analyst-marola/The_City_of_Vancouver/README.md

 # **Data Wrangling**

+Data Wrangling performed on 311 inquiry volume Dataset

 ### ***Data Wrangling Description***

-- For this purpose, the Glue Databrew AWS service will be used to prepare the dataset.;
+For this purpose, the Glue Databrew AWS service will be used to prepare the dataset.;

 ### ***Goal***